With Love, Chér

 With Love, Chér is the fourth studio album by American singer-actress Cher, released on October 23, 1967, by Imperial Records.
 The album reached number 47 on the US Billboard albums chart.

 Album information

 With Love, Chér was released in 1967, was produced by Sonny Bono and was issued by the Liberty Records subsidiary, Imperial Records.
 Once again the formula of cover songs and a new song written by Bono exclusively for Cher is used.
 On these tracks her voice is smooth and strong, but the sales failed to match the success of previous albums.

+The album contains covers of "The Times They Are A-Changin", "Hey Joe" and "I Will Wait for You" (the soundtrack of The Umbrellas of Cherbourg).
+In this same year Cher recorded "Bambini Miei Cari (Sedetevi Attorno)", the Italian version of "You Better Sit Down Kids", and "Mama", the Italian version of "Mama (When My Dollies Have Babies)".
+Both were released as singles and "Mama" was later covered by French singer Dalida.